roblehmann/hts_workshop2019/docs/README.md

-# A Practical Introduction to High Throughput Sequencing Data Analysis: Genomics, Transcriptomics, and more - KAUST 2019
+# A Practical Introduction to Genomics, Transcriptomics, and more - KAUST 2019

 ## Table of Content
   * [About](https://roblehmann.github.io/hts_workshop2019/#about)